Creating a Culture of Kindness: How Organizations Thrive | Washingtonian (DC)

 Jen Fisher, U.S. Chief Well-Being Officer, Deloitte

-Tamika Tremaglio, Greater Washington Managing Principal of Deloitte LLP
+Tamika Tremaglio, Greater Washington Managing Principal, Deloitte LLP

 Thank you to Deloitte for supporting this event!